 Of course, there’s also shopping and various shore excursions available.
 From bike rentals, to kayaks, to a Stingray Adventure and more, cruisers will have endless options to enjoy a day of fun in the sun.

-After working up an appetite, guests can enjoy a complimentary BBQ lunch or grab a beverage at one of the bars scattered throughout the island.
+After working up an appetite, guests can enjoy a complimentary barbecue lunch or grab a beverage at one of the bars scattered throughout the property.

-This exclusive destination features 8 sandy beaches, teeming marine life, massage huts on the beach, authentic Bahamian cuisine, tropical cocktails, a Bahamian shopping village, and more.
+This exclusive destination features eight sandy beaches, massage huts on the beach, authentic Bahamian cuisine, tropical cocktails, a Bahamian shopping village, and more.

 While ashore, guests can rent watersports equipment, go snorkeling, take a guided tour, or even climb the iconic Lighthouse for panoramic views of the island.
-There’s even Junkanoo parades and an evening lighthouse show.
+There are even Junkanoo parades and an evening lighthouse show.

 The good news is that your drink package and WiFi will work ashore on Ocean Cay.
 However, it’s important to note that the coffee and ice cream at the Smiling Fish are not included.